SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIRowOperator.md

 ### void HandleRow(GQIEditableRow row)

-This method is called exactly once for every row when executing a query.
+This method is called exactly once for every row when a query is executed.
 It allows you to get or set cell values from the given row.

 #### Parameters

-- [GQIEditableRow](xref:GQI_GQIEditableRow) `row`: a reference to the row the custom operator is processing.
+- [GQIEditableRow](xref:GQI_GQIEditableRow) `row`: A reference to the row the custom operator is processing.